PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 - What are the options you considered?
 - Based on your evaluation, which one do you recommend?

 This isn't just a box to tick, it is a core part of helping us choose the right technologies.
-For example, our RFC for adopting [Temporal at PostHog](https://github.com/PostHog/meta/pull/99) had 2,594 words, roughly 1/4 of the company as reviewers, 46 comments, and quite a bit of disagreement before finally being adopted.
+Our RFC for adopting [Temporal at PostHog](https://github.com/PostHog/meta/pull/99) had 2,594 words, roughly 1/4 of the company as reviewers, 46 comments, and quite a bit of disagreement before finally being adopted.
 It's now happily in use for [batch exports](/blog/temporal-exports) and [warehouse syncs](/docs/data-warehouse/setup).

 Whatever happens, the final decision usually rests on the team implementing and maintaining the technology.
 Even if an agreement isn't reached, if they feel confident it is the right solution, they have leeway to go ahead with adoption.